OdedMous/Medical-Text-Classification/README.md

 It seems that the projection of the "regular" train and test set is quite meaningful, but the projection of the "unseen" train and test is not.

-## TODO
-**Problem:**
-The training loss is decreasing slowly / not decreasing (model is not learning). possibole reasons:
-- we reached a local minmum.
-- the model is too simple for the data (so we should try to increase the power of the model)
-- our data just doesn’t contain meaningful information that lets it explain the output.

-**What can be changed:**

-- Hyperparametrs
-  - learning rate: increase/decrease,  use a sceduler (for example a cyclic learning rate)
-  - btach size
-  - loss function (?)
-  - optimizer

-- Data
-  - Deal with imbalance datast (SMOTE / change sample procedure in the datalaoder)
-  - reduce number of categories to 2 and check if the model is able to learn on this simpler data.
-  - instead of using the descriptions (less accurate than the transcriptions?) or using the full transcriptions with LongTransformer (too heavy), sample from the transcriptions  texts of 512 characters  (kind of augmentation).
-  - make the dataloader sample equally from all classes
-  -  train on other dataset (simpler dataset, for sanity check)
-  - Try to select hard pairs of examples (see the idea used in triplet selection in triplet loss? but here we have 2 samples instead of 3)

-- Architecture
-  - increase the complexity of the model - for example more FF layers / 1d convolution
-  - change the distance layer (to cosine distance for example)
-  - leave only 1 fine tuning layer, and instead add more FF layer to the distance layer
-  - discard finetuning FF layer (remain only the bert output)
-  - decrease/increase the dimension of finetuning layer
-  - change to rnn instead of bert
-  - change to idftf instead of bert
-  - check if the vocabelry of BERT is similar to our data vocabelry (see maybe if the ids of the texts contain many UNKNOWN symbol)

-- General
-  - train with keras (maybe I have a bug in my code, so differnt libary may fix the issue)
-  - train with this code: https://www.analyticsvidhya.com/blog/2020/01/first-text-classification-in-pytorch/ (maybe I have a problem with no_grads)

 ## Libaries
 Pytorch, HuggingFace, sklearn, numpy, Plotly